3 Ways To Resize IFrames In HTML - WikiHow

 • Log in / Sign up

 Terms of Use wikiHow is where trusted research and expert knowledge come together.
-Learn why people trust wikiHow How to Resize iFrames in HTML PDF download Download Article Explore this Article methods 1 Using HTML 2 Using CSS 3 Using a Division Class Other Sections Questions & Answers Related Articles Expert Interview References Co-authored by Jessica Andzouana and Travis Boylls
+Learn why people trust wikiHow How to Resize iFrames in HTML PDF download Download Article Co-authored by Jessica Andzouana and Travis Boylls

 This article was co-authored by Jessica Andzouana and by wikiHow staff writer, Travis Boylls.
 Jessica Andzouana is a Software Engineer based in the San Francisco Bay Area.
 With over five years of professional experience in front-end development, digital art, and design, she is passionate about emerging technologies such as blockchain and AI.
 Her background as both a programmer and artist, paired with a highly design-conscious mindset, provides her a fresh perspective and unique skill set to produce creative solutions in her field.
 She works at Alcacruz as a Software Engineer, and received a dual BS/BA degree from Santa Clara in Computer Science and Studio Art.
+There are 7 references cited in this article, which can be found at the bottom of the page.
 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.
-This article has been viewed 168,417 times.
+This article has been viewed 178,828 times.

 iFrames let you embed external content, such as YouTube videos, advertisements, and content from other sites into your own web page.
 You can easily resize iFrames using HTML and/or CSS, and even make them resizable so they'll adjust automatically based on the user's screen size.
 This wikiHow article will show you how to change the size of an iFrame using HTML and CSS.